magare-bidgely/public/new_data_pipelines_questions.md

 - are we ok with maintaining cluster indices (read >> write)?
 - are we also emulating incremental raw consumption update, as I don't see data after 14th May in the system .. how do we test snowpipe without working on incremental data?
 - have we tested the linear scaling with increasing pilots?
-- how much load would fall on the first time load?
+- how much load would fall on the first time ingestion load?
 - cache maintained on waerhouse suspension?
+- will looker pdts maintenance remain unchanged?

 [1]: https://www.fivetran.com/blog/warehouse-benchmark
 [2]: https://poplindata.com/data-warehouses/2021-database-showdown-bigquery-vs-redshift-vs-snowflake/